microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 This repo contains a service that mocks the external "source of truth" data server.
 This mock service offers a REST API collection and webhook interfaces in `./src/mock-external-data-service`.
 The API requests served by this "external" service are the following:

-1. POST `/register-for-webhook`: Register's the sender's URL (in this case the Customer Service's URL) to receive notifications when the external task-list data changes.
+1. POST `/register-for-webhook`: Register's the sender's URL to receive notifications when the external task-list data changes.
 2. GET `/fetch-tasks`: Fetches the task list from the external data store.
+Called by the Fluid client.
 3. POST `/set-tasks`: Updates external data store with new tasks list (complete override).
+Called by the Fluid client.
 4. POST `/debug-reset-task-list`: Resets the external data to its original contents.
+Called by the Fluid client.

 Find the details of the API in the [External Data Service README](./src/mock-external-data-service/README.md)